 What is a vector image?
-What is a raster image and what's the difference between raster and vector?
+What is a raster image, and what's the difference between a raster and a vector?
 Keep reading to find out!

 What is a vector image?

 A vector image is scaleable.
-That means you can change the size to as large or small as you want and the image will remain the same quality.
+That means you can change the size to as large or small as you want, and the photo will remain the same quality.
 That's because it's mathematical.

-If you draw a square of 1cm by 1cm and you scale it by 100 you will have a box that is 100cm by 100cm and it will look exactly the same.
-No quality will be lost.
+If you draw a square of 1cm by 1cm and scale it by 100, you will have a box 100cm by 100cm that look precisely the same.
+Quality will be recovered.
 You are simply telling the computer to draw a line between different points.

 Vector file types: